Human Resources Administrator

 - Coordinate the recruitment process, including job postings, interview scheduling, and applicant disposition with hiring managers, human resources staff, and/or supervisors.

-- Support and coordinate employment activities (transactions and documentation) and assist in the onboarding and exit process of staff and postdoctoral fellows.
+- Support and coordinate employment activities (transactions and documentation).
+Assist in onboarding and exit process of staff.

-- Manage the process (transactions and documentation) for academic and staff appointments/reappointments and student/post-doctoral appointments.
+- May support the process (transactions and documentation) for academic and staff appointments/reappointments and student/post-doctoral appointments.

 - Coordinate and/or perform HRIS data management activities, including initiating transactions and running reports for compliance, audit, and metrics purposes.
 Ensure data integrity, and serve as primary contact for identifying and resolving pay issues.
 May perform time and leave administration duties and input data to financial system.